getgauge/taiko/docs/CONTRIBUTING.md

 test automation tasks on [Spectrum](https://spectrum.chat/gauge?tab=posts).

 You can also comment on [issues](https://github.com/getgauge/taiko/issues) raised by users.
-To get notified of new issues make sure are watching the repository.
+To get notified of new issues make sure you are [watching](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/be-social#watching-a-repository) the repository.

 ## Talking/Writing about Taiko